ProjectLiberty2029/PL2029/README.md

 These are a hold-over from Leap day, which was the original theme.

+In general: to use this theme, replace leap-day with pl2029.

 To use the Leap day theme:

 1. Add the following to your site's `_config.yml`: